By Rick Taft

 Consensus in any political setting is layered, complex, riddled with discontinuities and mysteries — sometimes internally contradictory.
-This is hardly surprising since consensus is a heady stew of individual and group beliefs.
-Data on a consensus must be simplified if it is to be politically useful.
+This is hardly surprising since political consensus is a heady stew of individual and group beliefs and the beliefs are commonly framed in rhetorically charged and highly subjective language.
+Data on such consensus must be simplified to be politically useful.
 There are many tools for doing so, elections being the most definitive.
 Between elections our tool of choice is incessant polling.

 Ideaspace is a tool to be used carefully and dispassionately.
 It will show you not just what you want to see, but what you don’t want to see.
-It brings a lens to bear on both reality and aspiration.
+A tactic you reject may be the most direct path to a strategic objective you accept.
+Ideaspace brings a lens to bear on both reality and aspiration.
 It will show you where a consensus is today and where it may be going.

 Analysis of any political issue forces awareness of political imperatives — broad forces that can move a political system toward consensus or confrontation.
 The stakes grow high in angry, divisive times like those we are living through, when there are clear losers and winners and the losers do not like what is happening to them.
 If we, as active participants in American democracy, do not gain skill in articulating common objectives that reach equitably and deeply into our society, the forces that erupt around us are likely to be harsh and defensive, grounded in fear.
 There is a Gresham’s law of politics — fear will drive out hope if hope does not have a place to go, a cause to which it can rally.